elchris/kata_tdd_php_symfony/README.md

 TDD Kata with Symfony and Doctrine
 ==================================

-Introduction:
+## Introduction:

 * Consult ride-hailing.svg to digest some key application concepts.
-* Consult Kata-Tasks.rtf to get an idea of the various tests you'll be writing and help shape your sequencing.
+* Consult Kata-Tasks.md to get an idea of the various tests you'll be writing and help shape your sequencing.
 * With this said, you do not have to follow the sequencing outlined.

-^^ Start of Initial Set-Up
+## Initial Set-Up

 OS X Installation: (Adapt to your OS)